inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 how to change it’s symbology.

 - First let’s remove our previous raster image so that our project will load faster.
-Right-click on the Sleman layer and click “Remove.”
+Right-click on the **Sleman** layer and click :guilabel:`Remove`.
-- Click on the Load Raster Layer button:
+- Click on the :guilabel:`Load Raster Layer` button:

 .. image:: /static/training/beginner/qgis-inasafe/image147.*

-- Open the file named SRTM_Sleman.tif, which is located in Sleman/SRTM.
+   :align: center

-- When it appears in the Layers list, right-click on it and click “Rename.”
+- Open the file named :doc:`SRTM_Sleman.tif`, which is located in :doc:`Sleman/SRTM`.
-  Give it the name DEM.
+- When it appears in the Layers list, right-click on it and click :guilabel:`Rename`.
+Give it the name :kbc:`DEM`.

 .. note:: This dataset is a Digital Elevation Model (DEM).
 It’s a map of the elevation (altitude) of the terrain, showing us where the mountains and